grafana/explore-traces/CONTRIBUTING.md

 request immediately as well, although we generally lean towards discussing the change and then reviewing the implementation separately.

-### Contribute to documentation
+## Contribute to documentation

+Have a great new feature you want to contribute or find something missing in the docs?

+Consider contributing to the documentation.
-Once you know what you would like to write, use the [Writer's Toolkit](https://grafana.com/docs/writers-toolkit/writing-guide/contribute-documentation/) for information on creating good documentation.
+Use the [Writer's Toolkit](https://grafana.com/docs/writers-toolkit/writing-guide/contribute-documentation/) for information on creating good documentation.
 The toolkit also provides [document templates](https://github.com/grafana/writers-toolkit/tree/main/docs/static/templates) to help get started.

 When you create a PR for documentation, add the `type/doc` label to identify the PR as contributing documentation.

-If your content needs to be added to a previous release, use the `backport` label for the version.
-When your PR is merged, the backport label triggers an automatic process to create an additional PR to merge the content into the version's branch.
-Check the PR for content that might not be appropriate for the version.
-For example, if you fix a broken link on a page and then backport to Explore Traces 1.5, you would not want any TraceQL information to appear.

 To preview the documentation locally, run `make docs` from the root folder of the Explore Traces repository.
 This uses the `grafana/docs` image which internally uses Hugo to generate the static site.
 The site is available on `localhost:3002/docs/`.

 > **Note** The `make docs` command uses a lot of memory.
 If it is crashing, make sure to increase the memory allocated to Docker
 > and try again.